-- If the connection is successful, then the Status column updates to show the "plugged in" icon. - If the connection fails, then the Status remains as "unplugged": - Check the network connection and TCP/IP settings of your computer's network interface card. - Check that mxGUI is compatible with the mc or Nova73 system (the first three digits of the software versions must match.) - o See also the trouble-shooting tips to resolve the problem. - 7.
-If you wish mxGUI to automatically reconnect if the system loses its online status, then tick Reconnect. mxGUI will also start up in online mode if a valid network connection is present. - 8.
-Once you have a valid connection, you can minimise the Connection window.
+- If the connection is successful, then the Status column updates to show the "plugged in" icon. - If the connection fails, then the Status remains as "unplugged": - Check the network\connection and TCP/IP\settings of your computer's network interface card. - Check that mxGUI is compatible with the mc or Nova73 system (the first three digits of the software versions must match.) - See also the trouble-shooting tips to resolve the problem.

+7. If you wish mxGUI to automatically reconnect if the system loses its online status, then tick Reconnect. mxGUI will also start up in online mode if a valid network connection is present.

+8. Once you have a valid connection, you can minimise the Connection window.

-Notice that the status bar at the bottom of all mxGUI displays shows the IP address of the connected host:
+Hover over the connection icon, at the bottom right of all mxGUI displays, to view the IP address of the connected host: